 Best Time to Visit

-If you’re flying into Phuket from Bangkok, it’s worth comparing a direct flight against the train-and-ferry combination via Surat Thani.
+If you’re flying into Phuket from Bangkok, it’s worth comparing a direct flight against the train and ferry combination via Surat Thani.
 For that calculation and others, the SHA-certified hotel guide for Phuket includes accommodation recommendations across all price points.

 Where you base yourself shapes how the island feels.
 The south, around Kata and Nai Harn, is quieter and closer to Promthep Cape and Ko Racha Yai.
 Karon sits between Kata and Patong, a reasonable midpoint.
 Patong puts you inside the energy of Bangla Road, which is either what you want or it isn’t.